thiagokokada/i3pyblocks/README.md

 Look at the included `Makefile` for more available commands.

-If you're using [NixOS](https://nixos.org/) or nix, an alternative way to get a working environment variable is using the `shell.nix` file included in this
+If you're using [NixOS](https://nixos.org/) or nixpkgs, an alternative way to get a working environment variable is using the `shell.nix` file included in this repo:
-repo:

 ```shell
 nix-shell shell.nix